FrankFU323/Coldplay_data_analysis/README.md

 ## Statement on LLM usage

 ChatGPT is used to help with the code and analysis.
 The complete chat history is included in ???.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R script.